 This means that earth is highly adaptable and can blend with any of the seasons and the color palettes.
 You have a great deal of options when using earth in your home.

-- If you want to use water elements in an earth based room, mask the energy in metal.
-The metal will help protect the water from earth which will dry it.
-Water can be held in metal bowls, replicated by mirrors with reflection, and through metal furniture.
+- Water and Earth: If you want to use water elements in an earth-based room, mask the energy in metal.
+The metal will help protect the water from earth, which will dry it.
+Water can be held in metal bowls, replicated by mirrors with reflection, and paired with metal furniture.
 Place a glass of water on a metal table.

-- Wood can be used in an earth space by masking the wood in fire elements.
+- Wood and Earth: Wood can be used in an earth space by masking the wood in fire elements.
 Adding fire will help protect earth.
 The wood could be painted red, white, or yellow.
-Wood should be in yang like shapes of squares, rectangles, and triangles.
-Don't opt for wood that is round which has more to do with yin energy, which is the opposite of what fire desires.
+Wood should be in yang-like shapes: squares, rectangles, and triangles.
+Don't opt for wood that is round, which has more to do with yin energy—the opposite of what fire desires.